code16/sharp/docs/guide/reordering-instances.md

 ## Use the default Eloquent implementation

-A common pattern, with an Eloquent model, is to simply define an `order` attribute.
+A common pattern with an Eloquent model is to simply define an `order` attribute.
 In this simple case, you can leverage a default implementation built in Sharp:

 ```php
 public function buildListConfig()